TomaszPierzchala/microservices-demo/README.md

 # microservices-demo

+This is a copy/fork of Paul Chapman's repository [microservices-demo](https://github.com/paulc4/microservices-demo) with some, this time mine exstensions :smirk:

-Demo application to go with my [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.
+Demo application goes with  great :thumbsup: Paul's [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.

 ![Demo System Schematic](https://github.com/paulc4/microservices-demo/blob/master/mini-system.jpg)

-Clone it and either load into your favorite IDE or use maven directly.
+Clone it and either load into your favorite IDE or use maven directly :

-## Versions

-To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, click on the `release` tab in https://github.com/paulc4/microservices-demo.

 ## Using an IDE